 We may need to transfer your information outside the UK to service providers, agents, subcontractors and regulatory authorities in countries where data protection laws may not provide the same level of protection as those in the UK or European Economic Area (EEA), such as the USA We may need to transfer your personal information to territories that are outside the UK and EEA.
 We will only transfer your personal information where either:

 1. The transfer is to a country which the UK has decided ensures an adequate level of protection for your personal information, or

 2. We have put in place our own measures to ensure adequate security as required by UK data protection law.
 These measures include ensuring that your personal information is kept safe by carrying out strict security checks on our overseas partners and suppliers, backed by strong contractual undertakings approved by the relevant regulators such as the EU style model clauses.

 Where you have ordered or requested a service (such as car parking or taxi services) from us or a third party, we will retain your personal information for 24 months from the date you last used the service, unless you used an airport user account to book, in which case we will keep it until you request that your account is deleted.

 Where you have used our Shop and Collect service your personal information will be retained for one month after you collect your goods.

-We retain hold baggage information for 14 months within our databases.
+We retain hold baggage information for up to 3 days within our databases.

-We retain boarding pass information from our E-gates at the entrance to our Security Hall for 60 days.
+We retain boarding pass information from our E-gates at the entrance to our Security Hall for up to 31 days.

 Where you have made a complaint or enquiry, we may hold your information for up to three years after your complaint or enquiry has been resolved.
 We retain the personal information submitted when you make a noise complaint or query through our online Noise Lab tool for up to six years.